Graph Neural Networks for Source Detection: A Review and Benchmark Study: Source Detection Methods

 Shu et al.~\cite{Shu:2021} propose a {\itshape Multi-Channel GNN}~(MCGNN) framework.
 The overall setting is similar to that in~\cite{Shah:2020}, except that they consider a heterogeneous SI model in which transmission probabilities may vary across edges.
 As the name suggests, their model comprises two channels: the first applies GCN layers to process node features, while the second constructs a line graph and computes various node properties within that graph.
 This second channel is intended to enhance performance by incorporating edge-level information, which the authors identify as the main improvement over prior methods.
 The outputs of both channels are concatenated and fed into the model’s output layer.
 As in related work~\cite{Dong:2019,Haddad:2023}, feature augmentation plays a central role.
 In both channels, several network-based measures (primarily centrality metrics) are computed for each node and used as input features.
 Additionally, the first (node) channel is enriched with established source detection indicators such as rumor centrality~\cite{Shah:2010} and Jordan centrality~\cite{Zhu:2016}.

-A key issue with their approach lies in the incorrect formulation of the learning objective.
-The authors erroneously treat the single-source problem as a multi-label classification task.
-Consequently, their output layer contains $N$ sigmoid-activated units trained using independent binary cross-entropy losses.
-However, the single-source problem requires a probability distribution over all nodes, which is appropriately modeled using a softmax output and categorical cross-entropy loss.
+One aspect of their approach worth noting is the formulation of the learning objective.
+Specifically, the single-source problem is treated as a multi-label classification task, with an output layer containing $N$ sigmoid-activated units trained using independent binary cross-entropy losses.
+As the single-source problem requires a probability distribution over all nodes, a softmax output with categorical cross-entropy loss may be a more appropriate formulation.

 Guo et al.~\cite{Guo:2021} address the same problem setting as Shah et al.~\cite{Shah:2020} but propose a distinct architecture, the {\itshape Infected Graph Convolutional Network}~(IGCN).
 After an initial GCN layer, the model applies three lightweight neighborhood aggregation layers containing only four trainable weights.
 These weights depend on the epidemic states of the focal node and its neighbors and are used during message aggregation.
 Since the authors consider only two possible states (infected vs. not infected), there are four state combinations per node pair, requiring exactly four parameters.
 Notably, the authors account for uncertainty in the underlying spreading dynamics by simulating the training data from three different spreading models with varying parameter settings.